quiverjs/doc-old/FBP.md

 ### Intermediary Composition

 Quiver components like [filters](core/05-filter.md) can wrap around other components and intercept their input, output, and error.
 The pattern is similar to Aspect-Oriented Programming and allow separation of concerns in component implementation.

+### Back Pressure

+Quiver streams have implicit back pressure control without having to rely on techniques like pause method.
+Therefore the component graph have implicit flow control and do not suffer from problems like producing result streams faster than the network bandwidth.

 ### Stream Forwarding